How To Build an Online Store in 2025: 8 Easy Steps

 Don’t rush into things just yet.
 Setting up your online store takes careful planning, so look into these three key steps first:

-1. Is your business registered?
-You can’t skip this step.
-To mark your online store as a distinct legal entity, you need to register for a business license.
+- Register your business as a distinct legal entity by registering for a business license.
 Do your research to make sure you stay on the right side of the law.

-2. Have you found your niche?
-Your niche will set you apart from other businesses.
-If you can’t define it in a few words, then it’s time to do some market research.
+- Find your niche by conducting market research.
 You need to work out your specialty and see what you can offer buyers that other stores can’t.

 2. Choose Your Ecommerce Builder

-The market is rife with ecommerce platforms to choose from, so let’s narrow down your options.
-As a beginner, we’d recommend Shopify, Wix, or Squarespace – our top three website builders.
+Ecommerce platforms help you build an online store without any coding or tech experience.
+For beginners, we’d recommend Shopify, Wix, or Squarespace – our top three website builders.
 If you’re on a budget, then check out Hostinger, our fourth-rated platform and one of the cheaper builders on the market.

 Buying Guide: How To Choose the Right Ecommerce Platform